 - Solving complex distribution issues related to a minor or spendthrift Child, concerns regarding a daughter/son in law, or those with Special Needs and Disabilities

 - Irrevocable Trusts that can be used to protect your assets from a Nursing Home or excessive taxation

-At the Law Office of Attorney Parker L. Clifton, we understand that there is no one single estate plan that is good for every person.
+We understand that there is no one single estate plan that works for every person.
 You need someone who will take the time to review your entire estate and help you determine the best way to craft your estate plan to your specifications.
-Whether you live in Kentucky or Ohio, we can help you create a plan that works best for you and your family members.
+Whether you live in Kentucky or Ohio, we can help you create a plan that works best for you and your situation.

 Estate planning is something that should be done as soon as possible.
 Life is simply unpredictable and we never know what tomorrow may bring.
 Once a plan has been created, keep in mind, you have complete control over when it should be changed.
 Contact Attorney Parker L. Clifton today and let us help you design an estate plan that meets your needs.